List of municipalities in Saskatchewan: Cities

 A city can be created from a town by Saskatchewan's Minister of Municipal Relations by ministerial order via section 39 of The Cities Act if it has a population of 5,000 or more and the change in status is requested by the town council.
 A city does not automatically revert to town status if the population drops below 5,000; this only occurs if the city council requests it, the majority of electors vote to revert to town status, or the minister is of the opinion that the reversion to town status is in the public interest.
 Melville retains its city status despite dropping below the 5,000 population threshold in the 1990s.

 Saskatchewan has 16 cities including Lloydminster, which traverses the provincial border with Alberta.
 Unlike Lloydminster, Flin Flon, which traverses the provincial border with Manitoba, is not officially recognized as a city.
 Saskatchewan's 16 cities had a cumulative population of 689,475 in the 2021 Census.
 Saskatchewan's largest and smallest cities are Saskatoon and Melville with populations of 266,141 and 4,493.
 The largest and smallest city by land area are Saskatoon and Meadow Lake with 226.56 km2 and 12.37 km2.

+Cities are governed by a council of six councillors and a mayor, although the council may vary the number of councillors to any even number that is at least two.
+A council may designate a person under the age of 18 years a "youth member" to participate in its session, but such a member is not a councillor and may not vote.
+A city may by bylaw be divided into wards to elect its council.
+The mayor presides over the council as a member and is ex officio a member of every committee of the council unless the council determines otherwise.

 Towns

 A town can be created from a village or resort village by Saskatchewan's Minister of Municipal Relations by ministerial order via section 52 of The Municipalities Act if it has a population of 500 or more.
 Upon reaching a population of 5,000, a town's council may request the minister to change its status to a city in accordance with section 39 of The Cities Act.
 Should a town's population decline to less than 500, its council may request its status be reverted to village or resort village status.

 Saskatchewan has 147 towns that had a cumulative population of 145,995 in the 2021 Census.
 Saskatchewan's largest and smallest towns are Nipawin and Fleming with populations of 4,570 and 70.
 The largest and smallest town by land area are Battleford and Francis with 23.26 km2 and 0.62 km2.

+Towns, villages, and resort villages are all governed by a council with a mayor and two councillors, although they may vary that number to any even number at least two unless they are divided into wards.